frame-lang/frame-docs/intermediate_frame/functions.rst

     }

 The following program is a trivial Frame program with a **main()** that accepts system arguments.
-For this demo the argments are "Hello" and "5".
+For this demo the arguments are "Hello" and "5".

 .. code-block::
     :caption: Main with System Arguments